Updated May 30, 2023

 Singh also proceeded to other parts of India to rebel against British forces like Rewa, Gwalior, Lucknow, and Kanpur.
 In 1857, Singh failed to enter Rewa and continued to move toward Kalpi with Nishan Singh.
 In Gwalior, he joined Nana Saheb Peshwa II’s troops in the Siege of Cawnpore, but they weren’t successful.
 Kunwar Singh took over Azamgarh, now part of Uttar Pradesh, in 1858 by attacking the weakest British positions.
 It caused the Britishers to send Lord Kerr and Sir Edward Lingard to retrieve the control.
 Singh evacuated the area immediately and went towards Ghazipur.

 While on the way to Jagdishpur, one of the British forces shot Singh in the wrist.
 But this injury did not stop Singh from fighting; instead, he cut his hand so that the wound in his wrist did not spread in the body and continued walking to the other side of Ganga.
 He also won a battle near his hometown, Jagdishpur, against Captain Le Grand and his troops.
-Many soldiers, including Captain Le Grand, were killed in this battle, and Singh was seriously injured.
+This battle killed many soldiers, including Captain Le Grand, and seriously injured Singh.
 Even in his fragile condition, he fought against the British soldiers and succeeded in hoisting a flag in Jagdishpur.
-On April 23, 1858, Singh was made the king and placed on the throne by the people of Jagdishpur.
+The people of Jagdishpur made Singh the king and placed him on the throne on April 23, 1858.

 Also, in 1992, Veer Kunwar Singh University was established in Arrah, Bihar.